translationalneuromodeling/tapas/README.txt

         gls.
 We have tested it with recent versions (2.3).
 This library is open source and can be easily install in Linux and Mac.
     - This is a beta release which has not been tested extensively.

+Minor Relase notes

+    - Added a function to print the current version and the links to the citations.

 -------
 LICENSE